 Origin Energy: direct debit setup page via login

 More about paying your bills with your credit card using direct debit to earn points

 The obvious downside to direct debit is lack of control.
-You have to know there’s enough available on your credit card for the payment to clear, and to trust that the institution will take the correct amount at billing time.
+You have to know there’s enough credit available on your credit card for the payment to clear, and to trust that the correct amount is billed.

-Finally, another alternative could be to use Paypal for utilities that accept it, as Paypal now also can handle payments via American Express – and Paypal payments should earn you points on your Amex at the full earn rate.
+A workaround could be to use Paypal for utilities that accept it, as Paypal has been handling payments via American Express for a while now and Paypal payments should earn you points on your Amex at the full earn rate.
 However, not all billers that accept PayPal will allow Amex cards to be processed through them.

 Direct debit isn’t for everyone, and to be clear, there are no incentives at play here for Point Hacks to encourage you to switch – but it just could make points earning that little bit easier and faster on things that you would normally be paying for anyway.